Mate Vatsadze: Playing career

 Vatsadze was discovered by AGF in the 2012–13 Europa League Second qualifying round where he impressed by scoring three goals for Dila Gori against AGF and went on to score twice in the Third qualifying round away leg in Cyprus against Anorthosis, to help Dila Gori progress to the Play-off round.
 Vatsadze also scored twice in the 2010–11 UEFA Europa League Second qualifying round, helping Dinamo Tbilisi to eliminate Swedish Gefle IF, when they managed to beat them both home and away.
 He also scored a goal for Dinamo Tbilisi in the 2009–10 UEFA Europa League Third qualifying round, in the away leg against Red Star Belgrade.

 Vatsadze joined FK Liepāja in Latvia in January 2019.

+After three seasons spent at two Uzbek clubs, Vatsadze returned home in February 2022 first to join Gagra.
+In the summer of 2022, he signed with reigning Georgian champions Dinamo Batumi, who claimed another top title the next year.

+Having played another half season at Gagra, in September 2024 Vatsadze returned to Dinamo Tbilisi after a six-year break on a deal until the end of the year.